tdevworks/tdevworks/README.md

 # 👾 Welcome to my GitHub profile!

-You may have found this profile through my CV or LinkedIn.
 Feel free to explore my repositories — this space showcases my academic projects and school-related work.
 The repositories here showcase what I've built, explored, and contributed to in my learning journey.